Halloween: How Ireland’s Ancient Traditions Became a Global Sensation

 Irish people held fast to the ancient traditions of Samhain and did a superlative PR job in selling their Hallowe’en festival in their new adopted countries.
 In particular, the Americans lapped it up and, as is their wont, they repackaged the celebration as a ‘trick or treat’, black and orange scare-fest.

 If the Irish are great story-tellers, then the Americans are wonderful sales people.
 The American version of Hallowe’en spawned innumerable Hollywood ‘guts and gore’ blockbusters that helped to bring that version of Hallowe’en across the globe.
-Now, there is hardly a corner of the globe where you won’t see some class of Hallowe’en decoration at this time of year.
+Now, there is hardly a corner of the world where you won’t see some class of Hallowe’en decoration at this time of year.
 But I wonder how many of those global Hallowe’en revellers know that the festival is originally a product of the storytelling skill of the Irish.

 Happy Hallowe’en…!